michaeltlu/cxr-risk/README.md

 while IFS=, read -ra cols; do mogrify -rotate 90 "${cols[0]}"; done < /path_to_repo/preprocessing/plco_rotation_github.csv
 ```

 NLST radiographs were provided as DCM files by ACRIN.
-We chose to first convert them to TIF using DCMTK v3.6.1, then to PNGs with a maximum dimension of 512 pixels through ImageMagick to maintain consistency with the PLCO radiographs:
+We chose to first convert them to TIF using DCMTK v3.6.1, then to PNGs with a minimum dimension of 512 pixels through ImageMagick to maintain consistency with the PLCO radiographs:

 ```bash
 cd path_to_NLST_dcm